humanWasHere/SPQR/docs/user_documentation/user_documentation.md

 > **_NOTE:_**
 The `-r` argument should match recipe name flagged in your json configuration file.
-Using example above, `my_recipe` should be a flag of recipe configuration in `./file.json`
+Using the example above, `my_recipe` should be a name of recipe at the root level of `./file.json`

 ### Edit